Gender Equality

 Sweden Calls For Renegotiation And Delay Of EU Pay Transparency Directive

-Sweden has announced its intent to renegotiate and delay the EU Pay Transparency Directive (2023/970), citing excessive administrative burdens ahead of the June 2026 transposition deadline.
-This move signals significant political friction that could disrupt implementation timelines and lead to future regulatory simplification for large employers across the EU.
+Sweden is seeking to renegotiate and delay the EU Pay Transparency Directive to reduce administrative burdens ahead of the June 2026 deadline.
+This move signals potential disruption to harmonized implementation timelines and a broader push for simplified corporate reporting across the European Union.

 Greece Ministry of Labour Receives Report on Transposing EU Pay Transparency Directive 2023/970 and Schedules Social Partner Meeting